Sport, training and swimming

 Events for up to 200 people

 From 15th June, it is possible to have events for up to 200 people with a requirement of distance of at least 1 metre between all participants, with some exceptions.
-Matches, cups and tournaments are considered to be events, but not regular training sessions or training matches.
+People under the age of 20 are exempt from the distance requirements during sports events within their district ("krets").
+Matches, cups and tournaments are considered to be events, but not regular training sessions.
+A training camp will only be considered to be an event if there are spectators.
 For more information, see Events, gatherings and summer activities.

 Maximum 20 in training groups